National arbitration laws

-Greece signed and ratified the New York Convention 1958 through the enactment of Decree-Law 4220/1961.
-The convention entered into force in Greece on October 14 1962.
+Greece signed and ratified the New York Convention on the Recognition and Enforcement of Foreign Arbitral Awards 1958 pursuant to Legislative Decree 4220/1961.
+The convention entered into force in Greece on 14 October 1962.

 Are there any reservations to the general obligations of the convention?

-Greece has made two reservations to the New York Convention: the commercial and the reciprocity reservations.
+Greece has made the following reservations under Article 1(3) of the New York Convention:

 Treaties and conventions